-2.3 Silvicultural Treatments and Harvest Operations
+Silvicultural Treatments and Harvest Operations

 Prior to thinning, half of our fourteen total plots in Stand 5 and 7 were marked to a target BA of 13.77 m2 ha-1.
-Marked plots were originally intended to be every other plot, except for plot 67 and 76, which were reversed in error.
 To determine the extent of the marked area from plot center, every tree falling within the variable radius plot using a 2.29 m2 ha-1 BAF prism was either marked or unmarked to our target BA.
-Additionally, the marked area was delineated using red and white flagging so that operators knew when they were entering and leaving marked areas.
-Leave trees were marked so that large and healthy longleaf pine were to be retained as often as possible (Figure 2).
-This was done using orange marking paint that was applied around the entire circumference of the bole at 1.37 m, and a butt mark on the lowest point of the tree to identify potential instances of leave trees being cut.
+Marked area was delineated using red and white flagging so that operators knew when they were entering and leaving marked areas.
+Leave trees were marked so that large and healthy longleaf pine were to be retained as often as possible (Fig. 2).
 Where trees were marked, loggers were instructed to cut everything but the predetermined trees, whereas trees cut in unmarked plots were entirely dictated by loggers.
-This enabled a comparison of our desired outcome (marked plots) versus the outcome of operator select (unmarked plots).

 Additionally, loggers were compensated for spending extra time using the feller buncher or sawhead to remove the brush component of the understory.
 This entailed more time navigating around the stand and between trees to sever, or "mow", brush just above the ground with the sawhead feller.
 The brush component was generally comprised of approximately 1-3 m tall yaupon holly.
 While this approach did not masticate brush like when using a traditional forestry mulcher, it did kill and lay down standing woody fuels.
-This structural change is important for open longleaf pine management later, where the reduction of these fuels enables effective reintroduction of prescribed fire (Hanberry et al. 2018).

-2.4 Analysis of Stand Structure and Project Costs
+Analysis of Stand Structure and Project Costs

 An analysis of post-thinning inventory metrics comparing marked and unmarked plots was conducted using a student t-test in RStudio, version 2024.04.2 Build 764.
-Before carrying out statistical tests, a Shapiro Wilks test of normality was used on eight individual datasets, including: basal area (m^2 ha-1), TPH, QMD (cm), volume (metric tons ha-1), woody groundcover (% cover), and grass groundcover (% cover) in marked and unmarked plots.
-Despite a small sample size for groups (n = 7), there was not enough evidence to reject the possibility of our data being normally distributed at a $\alpha = 0.05$ significance level (p > 0.05).
+Before carrying out statistical tests, a Shapiro Wilks test of normality was used on eight individual datasets, including: basal area (m2 ha-1), TPH, QMD (cm), volume (metric tons ha-1), woody groundcover (% cover), and grass groundcover (% cover) in marked and unmarked plots.
+Despite a small sample size for groups (n = 7), there was not enough evidence to reject the possibility of our data being normally distributed at a α = 0.05 significance level (p > 0.05).
 We also conducted Levene's test for equality of variance amongst paired groups.
-For paired groups of marked and unmarked plots, we were unable to reject the possibility of equal variances at a $\alpha = 0.05$ significance level (p > 0.05) and therefore determined a two-tailed student t-test at a $\alpha = 0.05$ significance level to be an appropriate statistical test for our data.
+For paired groups of marked and unmarked plots, we were unable to reject the possibility of equal variances at a α = 0.05 significance level (p > 0.05) and therefore determined a two-tailed student t-test at a α = 0.05 significance level to be an appropriate statistical test for our data.
 We acknowledge that analyzing at the plot level constitutes pseudoreplication.
 This is an operational case study, not a replicated experimental design, and is not presented as such.
 Upon further review, we combined data for Stands 5 and 7, despite their age and structural differences.
 It did not appear that their differences significantly impacted the outcome of the analysis.
 When analyzing the economics of marked versus operator select harvests, we compared our real project cost of \$200.52 US dollars per hectare for brush management to recent cost estimates for management alternatives in the southern U.S.A.
-(Maggard and Natzke 2024).
+(Maggard & Natzke 2024).
 These cost averages included timber marking the stands at \$194.94 per hectare and forestry mulching at \$617.76 per hectare.
 Also considered were real costs for mulching services provided by a vendor in other areas of the Brushy Creek project (\$933.37 per hectare), and proposed costs from another vendor who did not provide mulching services (\$1,235.53 per hectare).
 No statistics were possible for this analysis (n = 1).